NachoSEO/simple-entity-extractor/readme.md

 * Add dependencies `yarn` or `npm install`
 * Add your Google Cloud credentials in `./src/config/gcp.json`
 * Run through the command line: `node src/index.js <url> <css_selector>`
-* The output with your entities is in `./src/output/entities.csv`
+* The output with your entities will be in `./src/output/entities.csv`

 If you don't add a selector the whole body will be used (some words maybe appear weird because the parsing system to delete HTML is quite simple).